Cubeir/Vanilla-RTX-Tuner/README.md

 - `Install latest RTX packages`
   Downloads and (re)installs the latest Vanilla RTX & Vanilla RTX Normals packages directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
-  No third party sites.
-Files are cached, making pack reinstalls instant unless a new update is available.
-This serves two main purposes: first to reset the packs back to original state, allowing you to rapidly experiment and learn in practice what the tuning options do, and second to ensure you're always getting the latest version of Vanilla RTX, acting like an auto-updater.
+  Files are then cached, making pack reinstalls instant unless a new update is available.
+This serves two main purposes: first to give a quick way reset the packs back to original state, allowing you to rapidly experiment and learn in practice what the tuning options do, and second to ensure you're always getting the latest version of Vanilla RTX, acting like an auto-updater.
 The updater also ensures you will only ever have one instance of each Vanilla RTX pack installed across both resource packs and development resource packs folders.

-The app might notify you of important updates on startup, Vanilla RTX is constantly evolving and adapting to the latest release version of Minecraft, for the most reliable and up-to-date information, check the news channel on the [VANILLA RTX Discord server](https://discord.gg/A4wv4wwYud).
+The app might notify you of important updates on startup, Vanilla RTX is constantly evolving and adapting to the latest release version of Minecraft, however for the most reliable and up-to-date information, check the news channel on the [VANILLA RTX Discord server](https://discord.gg/A4wv4wwYud).

 - `Preview (Toggle)`